Skip to content

 How/When Financial Aid is applied

-The Office of Financial Aid recommends students authorize their Financial Aid to pay all university charges.
-More information and instructions to authorize this can be found at Financial Aid & Title IV.
+Be sure to complete all necessary financial steps in Buff Portal.
+For example, the Office of Financial Aid recommends students authorize their Financial Aid to pay all university charges, and/or submit a Master Promissory Note for loans.
+More information and instructions to complete required steps can be found on the OFA website.

 Pre-Departure Costs